refinery-platform/refinery-platform/docs/tutorial.md

     1. In the Inputs (1-1 File Mapping) section, click New... to create a new file mapping
     2. Provide a name for the new file mapping in the pop-up
     3. Drag the leftmost icons (three horizontal bars) of the input control and experimental files onto the input_file and exp_file dropzones, respectively, to create the new file mapping
+      - __Tutorial Data Set: map input.fastq to the input_file and nanog.fastq to the exp_file__
     4. Review the attribute comparison between input_file and exp_file to confirm distinct and shared attributes are correct
 4. Click Launch Analysis
 5. Modify Analysis Name as needed in pop-up and then click Launch Analysis
-6. Review Analysis Launch Status in pop-up and click View Analysis to monitor analysis progress (this page can also be reached via the Analyses panel of the Launch Pad)
+6. Review Analysis Launch Status in pop-up and click View Analysis to monitor analysis progress (this analysis monitoring page can also be reached by clicking the analysis name within the Analyses panel of the Launch Pad)
-- monitor analyses

 ## 6. Viewing Analysis Results
+1. Upon successful completion of an analysis, click its name from the Analyses panel of the Launch Pad which will display all analyses associated with that data set
+2. Click the desired analysis name again
 - view FASTQC results and download FASTQC results
 - launch web-based IGV on peak calling output